TypeStrong/typedoc/README.md

 # TypeDoc homepage

-Holds the contents of typedoc site.
+Holds the contents of http://typedoc.org.